Safdari10/AI-InsuranceRecommender/frontend/README.md

 ## Contributing

-If you would like to contribute to the project, please follow these steps:
+If you would like to contribute to the app, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).